Rom7699/Blockchain-Simulation/README.md

 # MTACoin Miner-Server System

-A simplified blockchain simulation that implements a multi-process miner-server system written in C++.
-This educational project demonstrates blockchain fundamentals, focusing on inter-process communication, block mining, and validation.
+A simplified blockchain simulation that implements a multi-process miner-server system written in C. This educational project demonstrates blockchain fundamentals, focusing on inter-process communication, block mining, and validation.

 ## Overview